School Drama™ Classic – Primary Teacher Professional Learning Program

 How do I sign up?

-Expressions of interest for School Drama Classic in 2018 are now open.
-Simply fill in the relevant online form below by 5pm on 1 Mar 2018:
+Expressions of interest for School Drama Classic in Terms 3 and 4 2018 are open.
+Simply fill in the relevant online form below:

 If you’re interested in other ways to deliver School Drama in your school context, click here.